fb55/entities/scripts/trie/README.md

 ## Mapping the trie to an array

-Since we need to allocate an object for each node, the trie consumes a lot of memory.
+If we had to allocate an object for each node, the trie would consume a lot of memory (the aforementioned ~8.5Mb).
 Therefore, we map our trie to an array, so we'll end up with just a single object.
 Since we don't have indices and code points which are more than `MAX_UINT16` (which is `0xFFFF`), we can use a `Uint16Array` for this.

 The only exception here are
 [surrogate pairs](https://en.wikipedia.org/wiki/UTF-16#U.2B10000_to_U.2B10FFFF),